zeus-health/ctw-component-library/README.md

 Telemetry is sent to DataDog from CTW components.
 This telemetry tracks usage so that Zus can continually improve the ctw-component-library and fix issues that might otherwise go unnoticed.
-Currently, the telemetry provides a basic logger, a React error boundary to log errors and a few HTML dataset attributes to inform which elements have trackable events to listen for and the context of which CTW component the event was trigger from.
+Currently, the telemetry provides a basic logger, a React error boundary to log errors and a few HTML dataset attributes to inform which elements have trackable events to listen for and the context of which CTW component the event was triggered from.

 | Dataset Attribute            | Description                                                                                                                                           |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |